Code-Institute-Submissions/Milestone-Project-37/README.md

 Separate git branch?
 In addition, if it is not obvious, you should also describe how to run your code locally.

-Credits
+## Credits
+w3 schools
+code Institute
+mentor

-Content
+## Content

+### Text
-The text for section Y was copied from the Wikipedia article Z Media
+The text for the page was written by myself and proofread by another colleague in the education sector.

+### Media
-The photos used in this site were obtained from ...
+The images used in this site were drawn by myself using Procreate for ipad (done on an ipad pro with apple pencil).

-Acknowledgements
+### Acknowledgements
-I received inspiration for this project from X